KKonrad13/Film-Festival-App/README.md

 ## Introduction <a name="introduction"></a>

 **Film Festival App** is a native Android app for a film festival participant with data about all screenings.
-User can access details of every movie, rate them and leave note for oneself.
+A user can access details of every movie, rate them, and leave a note for oneself.

 ## Features <a name="features"></a>